Brussels at a Glance

-The weather in Brussels is not fantastic: Expats moving to Brussels will encounter a temperate climate, with relatively cool summers and winters, although temperatures rarely drop below zero.
-However, you should be prepared for quite a lot of rain all year round.
-While it is not the greenest city in Europe, Brussels does have quite a few public gardens, parks, and forests, to be enjoyed on a sunny day.
+The weather in Brussels is not fantastic: Expats moving to Brussels will encounter a temperate climate, with relatively cool summers and mild winters, temperatures rarely drop below zero or get above thirty.
+However, you should be prepared for quite a lot of rain all year round – similar to London or Amsterdam.
+While it is not the greenest city in Europe, Brussels does have quite a few public gardens, parks, and forests to be enjoyed on a sunny day.

 Foreigners moving to Brussels should be aware of the city’s bilingual status, which is reflected in its complicated system of government and administration.
 As one of Belgium’s three administrative regions, the Brussels Capital Region unites 19 municipalities, which are predominantly French-speaking.

-Brussels is also the administrative seat of both the French and the Flemish Communities: This does not only cause confusion among expatriates moving to Brussels, but also among long-standing residents.
-Public administration is organized on various levels, as competencies are spread across regional, communal and municipal bodies, or sometimes a mixture of all three.
-Newcomers should allow spending some time after their move on finding their way through the bureaucratic maze.
+Brussels is also the administrative seat of both the French and the Flemish Communities.
+This does not only cause confusion among expatriates moving to Brussels, but also among long-standing residents.
+Public administration is organized on various levels, as competencies are spread across regional, communal, and municipal bodies, or sometimes a mixture of all three.
+Newcomers should allow for some time after their move to find their way through the bureaucratic maze.

 EU citizens (including Swiss nationals) do not require a visa to move to Brussels.
 Most other nationalities do need a visa for moving to Brussels, although certain countries benefit from a visa waiver agreement.
 To find out whether you need to apply for a visa, please check with the Belgian Embassy or Consulate in your country of residence.